 The consultation with Phoenix soon led to a review of Skills for Care’s current disaster recovery (DR) service, which was provided by a local company that replicated the charity’s servers to an offsite location.
-While the service had proven to be reliable, it was also very expensive to run and tied Skills for Care into three-year long contracts.
+While the service had proven to be reliable, it was also very expensive to run and tied Skills for Care into a three-year long contract.

 With the DR service approaching the end of its three-year contract, Phoenix informed Skills for Care about VMware’s own disaster recovery solution, VMware vCloud Air Disaster Recovery, a recovery-as-a-service solution directly owned and operated by VMware.

 VMware’s solution could offer the same replicated service that Skills for Care already enjoyed but delivered via VMware’s highly-secure and SLA-supported cloud infrastructure.
 Most crucially of all to Skills for Care, VMware’s solution is priced on a pay-as-you-use model so the charity would be freed from its three-year contract commitment.
 The price was the icing on the cake for Skills for Care; since it was already invested in VMware vCloud the cost to add VMware Disaster Recovery was considerably lower than its existing solution.

 At the same time as leveraging VMware for disaster recovery, Phoenix helped Skills for Care make use of VMware vCloud Air to host its public websites, which deliver critical services to its customers.
 These include The Social Care Commitment, a Department of Health initiative for improving adult social care standards, Care Improvement Works, a collection of e-learning tools for social carers, and Learn from Others, a resource for carers to learn best practice from their peers.